-- Then, whisk two large eggs in a large bowl.
+- In a separate large bowl, whisk two large eggs.
 Add in the rest of the wet ingredients (minus the coconut oil, we will add this last!) and mix.
-Slowly add in dry ingredients and mix to combine.
-Finally add in coconut oil and mix until smooth.
+Slowly add dry ingredients to wet and mix to combine.
+Finally add in melted coconut oil and mix until smooth.

-- Using a 1/2 cup measuring cup, scoop batter onto waffle maker.
+- Using a 1/3 cup (for 6 waffles) or 1/2 cup (for 4 waffles) measuring cup, scoop batter onto waffle maker.
 Let cook for about 2-2.5 minutes.
 Repeat.